mrBrutus/trial-hugo-processing-order/README.md

 In this repo I tried four ways to run the partial which adds the `Scratch` data:

-1. Using a loop in the home page layout.
+1. Using a loop in the home page layout ([demo](https://trial-hugo-processing-order-homelayout.netlify.app/)).
-1. Using a loop in a [custom output layout for the home page]( /custom-output.html ).
+1. Using a loop in a [custom output]( /custom-output.html ) layout for the home page ([demo](https://trial-hugo-processing-order-homecustomoutput.netlify.app/)).
-1. As the page is processed by its corresponding layout.
+1. As the page is processed by its corresponding layout ([demo](https://trial-hugo-processing-order-perlayout.netlify.app/)).
-1. Using a loop in a custom layout, which is used by a dedicated content page.
+1. Using a loop in a custom layout, which is used by a dedicated content page ([demo](https://trial-hugo-processing-order-customlayout.netlify.app/)).
    This page has the `weight` set such that it will be processed first.

 The selection takes place in `config.yaml`: